timotejroiko/discord.js-light/README.md

+# discord.js-light

-# discord.js-light v3 (v3 is not released yet, for the v2 docs, check the v2 branch)
+**This is the readme for the unreleased version 3.
+For the current stable release check the v2 branch.**

 All the power of [discord.js](https://discord.js.org), zero caching.